wkurzius/curriculum-writing-2018/intro to algebra/Unit 1.md

 - Relationships that are always true for real numbers are called properties, which are rules used to rewrite and compare expressions.

-- Equations are used to represent the relationsip between two quantities that have the same value.
+- Equations are used to represent the relationship between two quantities that have the same value.

 ### Unit learning expectations (Ability)